bymse/Musync/README.md

 2. Save info to the durable storage
 3. Background service reads the "failed posts" queue
 4. Save info to the durable storage
+5. Store posts in separate table + UserPostLink for user's feed

 ### Database